 - Long-term Discipline (Indicator B4)

-The 2016 regulations altered the Federal Placement and Discipline monitoring categories.
+The 2016 regulations altered the monitoring categories to the following:

-- Out-of-school suspensions and expulsions of 10 days or fewer;
+- For children with disabilities ages 3 through 21, out-of-school suspensions and expulsions of 10 days or fewer;

-- Out-of-school suspensions and expulsions of more than 10 days;
+- For children with disabilities ages 3 through 21, out-of-school suspensions and expulsions of more than 10 days;

-- In-school suspensions of 10 days or fewer;
+- For children with disabilities ages 3 through 21, in-school suspensions of 10 days or fewer;

-- In-school suspensions of more than 10 days; and
+- For children with disabilities ages 3 through 21, in-school suspensions of more than 10 days; and

-- Total removals, including in-school and out-of-school suspensions, expulsions, removals to an interim alternate education setting, and removals by a hearing officer.
+- For children with disabilities ages 3 through 21, disciplinary removals in total, including in-school and out-of-school suspensions, expulsions, removals by school personnel to an interim alternative education setting, and removals by a hearing officer.

 Comprehensive Coordinated Early Intervening Services (CCEIS)